Information about Meningococcal Disease and Meningitis Vaccinations

 *Please note, immunization data entered into the myShockerHealth portal by students is considered unverified until we have received documentation of your immunization records.

-There is a waiver option for those with medical, religious or other exemptions pertaining to immunizations.
-Please contact Student Health Services at 316-978-4792 for information on how to request a waiver form.
+There is a Meningitis waiver option for those with medical, religious or other exemptions pertaining to immunizations.
+You can complete the document and upload it to the Student Health Portal or drop it at our office.

 Meningococcal vaccinations are covered under most health insurance plans and should be provided at little to no expense.